jsoverson/preprocess/README.md

 #### context
 See `context` attribute description of `preprocess()` function.

-#### callback
-Type: `function(err)`

-The callback function that is called upon error or completion.
-Receives an error if something goes wrong as first parameter.

 #### options
 See `options` attribute description of `preprocess()` function.
 Differs only in that the default `srcDir` value is set